 Historical Data (by date/time)

 Essentially, this is a JSON of all aircraft, with “short trails” activated.
 The short trail duration used in the historical data archive is 65 seconds.
 This gives all the current information on the aircraft, plus any known positions, altitudes and timestamps for the previous 65 seconds.
 Since this query is issued every 60 seconds, all known positions should be captured in the data.
-As usual, please consult the “response” section of the documentation for a detailed explanation of the data format.
+Please consult this page for an explanation of data field contents.

 This file is captured every 60 seconds, typically on the 30-second mark of any given minute.
 This generates 1,440 files daily, which then get zipped into a single archive per day.
-The archive for the previous day is typically available by 0230Z (02:30 UTC) the following day.
+The archive for the previous day is typically available by 0100Z (01:00 UTC) the following day.
 Data is available beginning on June 9, 2016.
-Daily files are currently in the neighborhood of 2.2 GB each.
+Daily files are currently in the neighborhood of 7.9 GB each.
 Transfer rates may be somewhat limited depending on the latency of your connection.

 For example, June 20th’s data can be downloaded at the following URL: